magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_monastery-of-confusion.md

 Questions and Answers
 ---------------------

-: When the mind isn’t thinking much, but is in a sort of dark and dull state, is there something we should do to brighten it?
+*Question*: When the mind isn’t thinking much, but is in a sort of dark and dull state, is there something we should do to brighten it?
 Or should we just sit with it?

-: Is this all the time or when you are sitting in meditation?
+*Answer*: Is this all the time or when you are sitting in meditation?
 What exactly is this darkness like?
 Is it a lack of wisdom?

-: When I sit to meditate, I don’t get drowsy, but my mind feels dark, sort of dense or opaque.
+*Q*: When I sit to meditate, I don’t get drowsy, but my mind feels dark, sort of dense or opaque.

-: So you would like to make your mind wise, right?
+*A*: So you would like to make your mind wise, right?
 Change your posture, and do a lot of walking meditation.
 That’s one thing to do.
 You can walk for three hours at a time, until you’re really tired.

-: I do walking meditation a couple of hours a day, and I usually have a lot of thinking when I do it.
+*Q*: I do walking meditation a couple of hours a day, and I usually have a lot of thinking when I do it.
 But what really concerns me is this dark state when I sit.
 Should I just try to be aware of it and let go, or is there some means I should use to counter it?

-: I think maybe your postures aren’t balanced.
+*A*: I think maybe your postures aren’t balanced.
 When you walk, you have a lot of thinking.
-So you should do a lot of discursive contemplation;
-then the mind can retreat from thinking.
+So you should do a lot of discursive contemplation; then the mind can retreat from thinking.
 It won’t stick there.
 But never mind.
 For now, increase the time you spend on walking meditation.
 Focus on that.
 Then if the mind is wandering, pull it out and do some contemplation, such as, for example, investigation of the body.
 Have you ever done that continuously rather than as an occasional reflection?
 When you experience this dark state, do you suffer over it?

-: I feel frustrated because of my state of mind.
-I’m not developing or wisdom.
+*Q*: I feel frustrated because of my state of mind.
+I’m not developing samādhi or wisdom.

-: When you have this condition of mind the suffering comes about because of not knowing.
+*A*: When you have this condition of mind the suffering comes about because of not knowing.
 There is doubt as to why the mind is like this.
 The important principle in meditation is that whatever occurs, don’t be in doubt over it.
 Doubt only adds to the suffering.
 If the mind is bright and awake, don’t doubt that.
 It’s a condition of mind.
 If it’s dark and dull, don’t doubt about that.
 Just continue to practise diligently without getting caught up in reactions to that state.
 Take note and be aware of your state of mind, don’t have doubts about it.
 It is just what it is.
 When you entertain doubts and start grasping at it and giving it meaning, then it is dark.

 As you practise, these states are things you encounter as you progress along.
 You needn’t have doubts about them.
 Notice them with awareness